apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Other_Tools
 -----------
-This folder includes other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
+This is now a separate archive and includes other tools that may be useful for DRMed ebooks from certain sources or for Linux users.
 Most users won't need any of these tools.

 Key_Generation_Scripts
 This folder contains python scripts that creates a keyfiles for Barnes and Noble ePubs, Adobe Digital Editions ePubs and Kindle for Mac/PC ebooks.